 Discover the top shopping centers, department stores and shopping streets in London.
-Where do you find a mall with more then 300 stores?
+Where do you find a mall nearby the city center with more then 300 stores?
 What are the opening times?
 Which things you should not miss during a visit at Harrods?
 Click on the different tips to get these and further answers.
 So it will be easy for you to plan your shopping trip through London without losing the orientation for the best bargains.

 The nobel department store presents its products in an exclusive way.
 Find out which departments stand out particularly and where you have the chance to buy some typical souvenirs of London.
 Do not miss a very special escalator on your stroll through the 7 floors full of luxury ...Images, Info & Tips

 The Westfield shopping mall offers, with 300 stores, a huge selection of different shops very close to the center of London.
 Learn how you can easy arrive by underground, which opening times apply, which stores you will find there and what options are available to rest and relax during ...Images, Info & Tips

 Canary Wharf is a well maintained business district with some impressive skyscrapers.
 The around 120 shops there are not located near the sky but beneath the earth.
 It is an underground shopping area.
 The nearby riverbank of the Thames is ideal for a walk to compensate the missing daylight ...Images, Info & Tips